Check Availability

 Another key benefit of messaging apps is that they eliminate the asynchronous back-and-forth of e-mail or social media and replace it with real-time resolution.
 So as 24-hour response times in e-mail have given way to an hour or, if you’re best-in-class, less than 15 minutes in social media, messaging apps essentially bring that time down to nearly zero.
 This is a great experience for customers.

 From a technology perspective, too, the proliferation of multiple messaging apps should not cause more complexity for brands.
-“I think the nice thing around messaging platforms is that you can be pretty consistent in how you’re responding to customers,” says March, comparing messaging to the various nuances of Twitter and Facebook – character lengths, hashtags, response times, etc.
+“I think the nice thing about messaging platforms is that you can be pretty consistent in how you’re responding to customers,” says March, contrasting this with the varied nuances of Twitter and Facebook, like character limits and hashtags.

 So messaging apps have a lot of advantages.
 But if they end up not being the future of customer service, what then?
 Bots?
 Hopefully not, as that would definitely unravel most of the progress brands have made in the past few years.
-They can be used for basic interactions, but they can never replace the human touch.
+Customers now easily raise issues and provide feedback that they wouldn’t have before.

 “We are not at the stage yet where you can have a really comprehensive chat bot that would work for customer service,” says March.
 Ironically, computer-generated chat sessions have been tried before too.
 “The customer experience was negative,” March says, “and so customers would end up phoning or e-mailing instead.”

 Online communities?
-They’ve been around for decades, but only a few brands (Intuit comes to mind) have really changed customer behavior enough to drastically change the cost equation.
-March does say that a few brands are testing the integration of social media and online communities, allowing so-called “experts” to answer customers’ questions on social media rather than the brand.
-This definitely has potential in the future if it can be effectively scaled.
+They’ve been around for decades, but only a few brands like Intuit have significantly changed customer behavior.
+March notes that some brands are now testing social media and online communities, letting “experts” handle customer questions instead.
+It definitely has potential in the future if we can scale it effectively.

 I think the true answer to the question is that the customer service pie is expanding.
-Customers now have far more options to complain/compliment/ask questions than ever before, and their clear expectation is that brands will answer their questions wherever and whenever they are asked.
-As March notes in the podcast, social media has created a “huge change in how people are communicating with each other”.
+Customers today have countless ways to give feedback and expect brands to respond anytime, anywhere.
+As March highlights in the podcast, social media has dramatically shifted how people communicate.

 The good news for brands is that channels like Twitter offer lower-cost alternatives to traditional customer service channels like the telephone, and that customers are willing to spend more with brands who respond to customer service inquiries on Twitter.
 And with both Twitter and Facebook investing heavily in customer service functionality, the brand and customer experience on both is only getting better.

-But most brands that we’ve interviewed aren’t seeing drastic reductions in customer service phone calls; in fact, for many companies social media is still a tiny fraction of overall customer service inquiries.
+Most brands aren’t seeing a big drop in customer service calls; social media still represents a small fraction of inquiries.

-One big difference is that customers are now bringing up issues, providing feedback or asking questions that they never would have previously, in part because it’s so much easier to do so.
+Customers now raise issues and provide feedback more easily than before..
 In the past, customers called brands only when they were having problems.
-Today, they desire a personalized relationship with a brand even before they buy, and once they become a customer they want their ideas and suggestions to be heard.
+Today, customers seek personalization before buying and want their feedback valued afterward..
 Smart brands seize the inherent opportunity in this change by using that feedback to continuously improve their products and experience.

 Ultimately, it’s going to be the customer that drives change; brands will just have to go along for the ride.
-“If you don’t remember what the customer wants, they’re only a click away from ranting about it, tweeting about it publicly or phoning you and increasing your expense,” March warns.
+“If you forget what the customer wants, they can easily rant online or call, increasing your costs,” March warns.
 In other words, deliver a great experience digitally or it’s back to the old-fashioned way.